100 Must Read Books About Women & Religion

 In Flannery O’Connor’s “Good Country People,” a young woman—capable, brilliant, and an outsider in her Southern community by virtue of these and other traits—feels pity toward a traveling Bible salesman, a fellow obviously of inferior cerebral stock, and lures him to the loft for a bit of sexual/intellectual healing.

 The encounter doesn’t go quite as she plans.
-Her aha moment within it, one of recognition, indignation, and humiliation—“‘Give me my leg,’ she said,”—looms as one my favorite moments in women’s religious literature.
+Her aha moment within it, one of recognition, indignation, and humiliation—”‘Give me my leg,’ she said,”—looms as one of my favorite moments in women’s religious literature.
 The young woman, a hopeful reformer, discovers that, despite her own hard-earned insights, she has remained blind to how little her knowledge impacts the perspectives of those never inclined to respect her in the first place.
-Good country people may carry booze in hollowed out Bibles, but that trick works best if you’re a man.
+Good country people may carry booze in hollowed-out Bibles, but that trick works best if you’re a man.
 Double-speak, too.
 And religious men, confronted with their own shortcomings and hypocrisies, are not necessarily poised to extend a hand and help a gal out.

-Such is the nature of women’s relationships to religions.
+Such is the nature of women’s relationships with religions.
 Or: that’s part of the story.
 Traditions tend to be patriarchal; we must either conform or make our own way within them.
 Or must move outside of them.
 And women, when we claim religious space as our own, have adapted to, or demolished, constraints in awesome ways.

 Below, you’ll find 100 titles in which women take creative, inquisitive, constructive, and critical postures toward religious traditions: those of their birth; those that belong to others, and which they encounter with an open spirit; those that they work to reform; those that they adopt.
 No two books are the same.
 All are vibrant; all hold the potential to illumine.
 Soil ignored, as it turns out, is poised to produce rich fruits, like these diverse women’s spiritual works, a great gift of having had to make our own way.